 The present study focuses on the energy distribution of planetary ions in the magnetospheric flanks where the macroscopic instability and microscopic ion kinetics affect each other.
 We investigate the effect of the presence of KH waves on the acceleration/deceleration of planetary ions.
-We use the data set from the Fast Imaging Plasma Spectrometer (FIPS) and the Magnetometer (MAG) instruments onboard the MESSENGER spacecraft.
-In section 2, we first describe the criteria for the data selection and the method of analysis.
-The results obtained from a case study and a statistical survey are presented in section 3 and discussed in section 4.
+We use the data set from the Fast Imaging Plasma Spectrometer (FIPS) and the Magnetometer (MAG) instruments onboard MESSENGER (The MErcury Surface, Space Environment, GEochemistry, and Ranging) spacecraft.
+In Section 2, we first describe the criteria for the data selection and the method of analysis.
+The results obtained from a case study and a statistical survey are presented in Section 3 and discussed in Section 4.
 Section 5 summarizes our conclusions.

-2. Data Selection and Analysis
+2. Data selection and Analysis

-The MESSENGER spacecraft, the first Mercury orbiting spacecraft, was launched in 2004 and stayed in orbit from 18 March 2011 until 30 April 2015.
-Although MESSENGER payload was mostly dedicated to planetology studies, the plasma environment around Mercury has been investigated using MAG to measure the ambient magnetic field with a time resolution of $20 \, \text{s}^{-1}$ and FIPS to measure the composition of heavy ions with an energy-per-charge range from 50 eV/e up to 13.3 keV/e.
-FIPS is a time-of-flight plasma mass spectrometer, and it can distinguish H+, He+, He2+, O+ group (mass-per-charge 16-20) and Na+ group (mass-per-charge 21-30).
-FIPS measured the planetary ions that are expelled from the exosphere after photoionization.
-FIPS provided information on Mercury's magnetosphere and surrounding space plasma environment with a time resolution of ~10 s.
-Since MESSENGER was protected from the harsh conditions close to the Sun using sunshield, the FIPS instrument had a limited field of view (FOV) of only 1.4 π sr with an angular resolution of ~15° (e.g., Gershman et al., 2013; Raines et al., 2013).
+The MESSENGER spacecraft, the first Mercury orbiting spacecraft, was launched in 2004 and stayed in orbit from March 11, 2011 until April 30, 2015.
+Although MESSENGER payload was mostly dedicated to planetology studies, the plasma environment around Mercury has been investigated using MAG to measure the ambient magnetic field with a time resolution of 20 s-1, and FIPS to measure the composition of heavy ions with an energy-per-charge range from 50 eV/e up to 13.3 keV/e.
+FIPS is a time-of-flight plasma mas s spectrometer and it can distinguish H+, He+, He2+, O+-group (mass-per-charge 16-20), and Na+-group (mass-per-charge 21-30).
+FIPS measured the planetary ions that are expelled from the exosphere after photo-ionization.
+FIPS provided information on Mercury's magnetosphere and surrounding space plasma environment with a time resolution of ~ 10 s.
+Since MESSENGER was protected from the harsh conditions close to the Sun using sunshield, the FIPS instrument had a limited field of view (FOV) of only1.4 π sr with an angular resolution of ~ 15° (e.g., Raines et al., 2013; Gershman et al., 2013).
 In this study, the data from both FIPS and MAG in the entire orbital phase of MESSENGER have been analyzed.